 4Kscore Test Fills the Gap between PSA and Biopsy

 BioReference is pleased to offer the 4Kscore for accurately identifying a man’s risk of aggressive prostate cancer.
 The 4Kscore Test can distinguish men with a low risk of having aggressive prostate cancer on biopsy from those with a high risk, helping to avoid unnecessary biopsies and overtreatment of indolent disease.
-Men with a low risk 4Kscore (<7.5%) have a 99% chance of NOT having metastatic prostate cancer in the next 10 years.

 The 4Kscore Test is included in prostate cancer early detection guidelines as a follow-up test to help improve the specificity of PSA screening, and should be used in an overall evaluation for a man’s prostate cancer risk.

 For additional information, including test information sheets and brochures, patient guides, specimen requirements, report samples and billing information, please visit 4Kscore.com.

 The 4Kscore test helps provide diagnostic clarity for patients with an elevated PSA result or other clinical finding suggestive of prostate cancer.